Fuzzy Search

 Usage instructions

-To use this feature with your tables, activate it in the “Fuzzy Search” section on the table’s “Edit” screen.
-You can then configure it in the “Advanced settings” of that section.
+To use these features with your tables, activate the “Fuzzy Search” feature module on the “Modules” screen of TablePress Max.
+Then, configure the desired options in the “Fuzzy Search” section on the table’s “Edit” screen.
+You can fine-tune settings in the “Advanced settings” of that section as well.

 Configuration parameters

-To configure this module’s features, you can also use these configuration parameters in the “TablePress Table” block or in the Shortcode that you are using to embed the table:
+To configure this module’s features, you can also use these configuration parameters in the “TablePress Table” block, the Elementor widget, or in the Shortcode that you are using to embed the table:

 ModuleSlugConfiguration parameterNameDescriptionTypeDefault value